© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Earthworks at Little Asby is a scheduled monument protected by Historic England under reference 1007217.
 View the official record →

-Earthworks at Little Asby is a prehistoric monument located in Westmorland in the Lake District region of northern England.
+Earthworks at Little Asby is an ancient monument located in Westmorland, comprising a series of field boundaries and settlement features of probable prehistoric or Romano-British origin.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007217.

 Earthworks at Little Asby is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007217.